sabre-io/vobject/doc/MigratingFrom2to3.md

 ?>
 ```

-Then nothing will go wrong, and the properties will simply be overridden.
+Then nothing will go wrong, and the properties will simply be overwritten.
 However, if you used `add()` before in this manner:

 ```php